MSundarAI/Capstone_Project_Team4/README.md

 #### Clone Repository

-To get a copy of our project running on your local machine, simply run the git clone command
+To get a copy of our project running on your local machine, simply run the git clone command.
+You can cd into Part2 if you want to run Streamlit app or if you are interested in how the collaboration index and source datasets were derived you may cd into Part 1

 ```
 git clone https://github.com/MSundarAI/Capstone_Project_Team4.git